Conservatives take decisive lead in Greek European vote

 His coalition partner, Panos Kammenos, pulled out of the government in January, triggering a confidence vote in parliament that Tsipras nonetheless won comfortably.

-For most, use of the name “Macedonia” is an appropriation of Greek heritage by the country’s small Balkan neighbor.
+For most, use of the Macedonia name is an appropriation of Greek heritage by the country’s small neighbor.
 Regardless, Tsipras signed the name-change deal in June, on the banks of the Prespes Lake bordering Albania, Greece and North Macedonia.

 “Syriza committed suicide in Prespes,” Kammenos, his former coalition partner, tweeted on Sunday evening.

-Writing by Michele Kambas; Editing by Frances Kerry
+Writing by Michele Kambas; Editing by Frances Kerry and David Holmes